Improve manual ventilation and CPR with ETCO2 Audible Cue

 The following figure shows the results of a study comparing manual ventilation with no capnometric monitoring and with capnometric monitoring with and without Audible Cue.1

 1 Miyasaka K et al. Audible capnometric cues facilitate targeted control of end-tidal carbon dioxide during manual ventilation.
 Annual meeting of American Society of Anesthesiologists.
 2013;A1185.

-Audible cue delivers 5 different, easily recognizable sounds to indicate ETCO2 range.
+Audible cue delivers 5 different, easily recognizable sounds to indicate the ETCO2 range.

-The audible cue sounds by 5 different patterns.
+The audible cue makes sounds in 5 different patterns.
 TRY!
 Listen to the sound: Click

 Audible Cue sound type <click to enlarge>

 Audible Cue sound design <click to enlarge>